Hash House Harriers: Hash Hymns

 Often, kennels will end their ceremonies by singing a hash hymn.
 At many kennels, this song is a song that celebrates (or denigrates) their own kennel.
 Others will sing a different song.

 "Swing Low, Sweet Chariot" has been used by many kennels for many years as a Hash Hymn.
-While humorous additions or renditions to the song itself exist, it is one of the few things that remain consistent throughout the Hashing world.
-There is some dispute to the song's origin; however, its persistence in the Hashing world would suggest it originated from Mother H3 itself which is Royal Selangor Club (RSC), in Malaysia.
+While humorous additions to or renditions of the song itself exist, it is one of the few things that remain consistent throughout the Hashing world.
+There is some dispute as to the song's origin; however, its persistence in the Hashing world would suggest that it originated from Mother H3 itself, or Royal Selangor Club (RSC), in Malaysia.
 Many kennels have deliberately stopped this practice due to discomfort with mockery and appropriation, since the song's origins are rooted in U.S. slavery.

 International events

 There are several international events, where hashers from different groups get together to run and socialize.
 Still, the most famous is the biennial Interhash, where hashers from around the world gather.

 The 2006 Interhash—Chiang Mai offered supporting runs in Thailand, Myanmar, Laos, Vietnam, Cambodia, and southwest China.
-The 2018 event was scheduled for the weekend of 27 May on the Fiji Islands.